How a speeding ticket impacts your insurance in Rhode Island

 How much is a speeding ticket in Rhode Island?

 Driving over the posted speed limit in Rhode Island not only impacts your insurance but can also result in substantial state fines.
-To help you determine how much a speeding ticket cost in Rhode Island, here’s a breakdown of what you might encounter if issued a citation:
+To help you determine how much a speeding ticket costs in Rhode Island, here’s a breakdown of what you might encounter if issued a citation:

 - Rhode Island law: It’s deemed unlawful to drive at speeds “greater than is reasonable and prudent” based on the speed limit signs in the state.